YukiUmetsu/rag-internal-docs-assistant/README.md

 - Retrieval quality is checked against a committed FAISS baseline.
 - The Postgres retriever matches the FAISS baseline on the current retrieval eval gate.
 - The admin dashboard surfaces live corpus, ingest, and usage metrics instead of static demo data.

+## Retry and Idempotency

+If the same ingest runs more than once, the corpus should not end up with duplicate documents.

+- each upload and ingest job is recorded in Postgres
+- unchanged documents are skipped
+- if a document changes, the old active version is marked inactive and the new version becomes active
+- the original upload and job history stays available for debugging

+These two tables do different jobs:

+- `uploaded_files` = the file we received
+- `source_documents` = the searchable document version we created from it

+That is why the upload can stay in history even when a new document version replaces the old active one.

+That keeps re-runs safe and makes the corpus easier to trust.
+In a larger cloud setup, I would put retry/backoff rules in the workflow or queue layer and send jobs that keep failing into a dead-letter path.
+In practice, that means the queue or workflow retries a job a few times with backoff, and if it still fails, the message is moved aside for later inspection instead of blocking the main queue.

 ---